 It’s the preferred drink in Ireland when cold and flu season is upon us.

-Cold and flu season is upon us.
-But fear not!
-Ireland boasts a traditional cure for notorious winter viruses.
-Of course, the Irish answer to chills and fevers is none other than a hot whiskey.
+This is Ireland’s traditional cure for notorious winter viruses.
+Of course, the Irish answer to chills and fevers involves a wee drop of the hard stuff, and the preferred libation for those suffering from a winter cold, is none other than a hot whiskey.

 Whiskey’s medicinal properties are probably why it got its name “uisce beatha”, or water of life?

 Uisce (pronounced ish-ka) means water and beatha (pronounced bah-ha) means of life, in the Irish language, one of the living Celtic or Gaelic tongues still spoken in the world today.

 In Scotland the preferred name for this winter drink is a hot toddy, but whether you use Irish whiskey or Scotch whisky, this steaming, lemon and clove infused hot beverage not only warms the cockles of the heart, but helps ward off the sniffles.

 Even if you’re not coming down with a dose of the sneezes, this comforting concoction can warm you up nicely on a cold evening.

 In years gone by hot whiskey was called whiskey punch.
 The early temperance movements were none too pleased with this favorite Irish beverage, and the phrase “punch drunk” was used to describe those who liked to tipple on punch.